 We joined Lunesdale in 2015 as PADI A.O.W. divers.
 Years on we have now progressed to deeper, darker, colder diving in the UK.

-Debbie is a dive leader and club social/event organiser, organising dive trips both home and abroad, as well as social events such as the Annual Awards night.
+Debbie is a dive leader and club social/event organiser, planning dive trips both home and abroad, as well as social events such as the Annual Awards night.

 I joined the club in 2019, but have been diving for much longer.
 For the few years immediately prior to that, my diving had been really restricted to just holidays abroad, so I was pleased to take up the opportunity of some refresher training for UK diving from the wonderful instructors at Lunesdale Divers.